Making changes to your switched network, switches or switch ports can cause significant downtime, please schedule accordingly.

 MSTP is an expansion of RSTP and adds a per-VLAN spanning tree instance to make use of better paths on each VLAN.
 MSTP is fully compatible with RSTP bridges, in that an MSTP BPDU can be interpreted by an RSTP bridge as an RSTP BPDU.
 Meraki switches do not support MSTP but are compatible and will see all MSTP instances as a single RSTP region.

-Note: The MS390 runs single instance MSTP by default and is not configurable for more than 1 instance.
+Note: The MS390 runs single MSTP instance by default (instance 0) and is not configurable for more than 1 instance.
 This aligns the platform to maintain compatibility with all other MS switches running Rapid Spanning-tree.